mfreed7/declarative-shadow-dom/README.md

  In contrast, the chosen `<template>` approach is safe from both issues, since it will be parsed as an inert DocumentFragment, which simply doesn’t get converted into a shadow root (before this feature is implemented).
 This situation is much easier to feature-detect and code around.

 2. Implementation of a new `<shadowroot>` element, with most of the same parser semantics as `<template>`, is a significant undertaking.
 The implementation of `<template>` took many years, and suffered through many [security bugs](https://github.com/whatwg/dom/issues/510#issuecomment-372224104), before being stabilized in all renderers.
-And while the `<shadowroot>` element could likely “follow the pattern” set by the `<template>` implementation, it would still be a significant undertaking.
+And while the `<shadowroot>` element could likely "follow the pattern" set by the `<template>` implementation, it would still be a significant undertaking.

-## <a name="missingmode"></a> Syntax: `<template shadowroot=open>` vs `<template shadowroot>`
+## <a name="missingmode"></a> Syntax: `<template shadowrootmode=open>` vs `<template shadowrootmode>`

-It would be more ergonomic to allow `shadowroot` to function as a boolean attribute, without needing to declare the shadow root open or closed.
+It would be more ergonomic to allow `shadowrootmode` to function as a boolean attribute, without needing to declare the shadow root open or closed.
 However, deferring to the previously-agreed-upon imperative behavior, which requires the mode to be defined (open vs closed), it seems better to stick with that behavior in the declarative version.
-Therefore, it is required that `shadowroot` be equal to either `"open"` or `"closed"` - anything else results in the element being parsed as a normal `<template>` element.
+Therefore, it is required that `shadowrootmode` be equal to either `"open"` or `"closed"` - anything else results in the element being parsed as a normal `<template>` element.

 ## Timing: Attach the shadow on opening or closing `<template>` tag?